Power of Partnership

 Many children would like to know more about working at the airport, and, to help them to understand the variety of work we do, we have developed a series of World of Work (WOW) days which are delivered twice a year at local schools.

-Year 10 students from Manchester Enterprise and Knutsford Academies spent a morning/afternoon (respectively) on a job shadow placement.
-Students had the opportunity to select from 21 different opportunities across our business and those of our Airport Community Network partners:
+Year 10 students from five local High Schools/Academies spend a morning/afternoon (respectively) job shadowing.
+Students have the opportunity to select from different opportunities across our business and those of our Airport Community Network partners.